IRIS-MITWPU/Tarzan/workflow_and_procedure.md

 ### 2.1 Temporary Setup

-- **Objective:** Develop an actuator that follows commands sent via CAN bus.
+- **Objective:** Develop an actuator that follows commands sent via the YOLO outputs .
 Initially, these commands will be tested superficially in a car for validation purposes, without full integration.

 ---